CodeItQuick/my-own-programming-language/README.md

 4. 60 characterization tests written, program/code behaves as expected/works!, and I have a bunch of tests that explain the code
 5. Want to add sociable/more comprehensive testing suite
 6. Eventually split apart classes as was my original goal in Attempt 1, or clarify some classes or structures (coaching should help here!)
+7. In a coaching session we moved some elements of the Scanner class over to "ScannerState", now the code is more testable, more methods are public, etc.

 ## Class Structure/Files Short Description on my understanding of what they do:
 * AstPrinter: can print a statement or expression.
 Highly useful for testing